SalomePlatform/adao/doc/reference.rst

     *Required command*.
 This indicates the background error covariance matrix, previously noted as :math:`\mathbf{B}`.
 It is defined as a "*Matrix*" type object, that is, given either as a string or as a script.

+**ControlInput**
+    *Optional command*.
+This indicates the control vector used to force the evolution model at each step, usually noted as :math:`\mathbf{U}`.
+It is defined as a "*Vector*" or a *VectorSerie* type object, that is, given either as a string or as a script.
+When there is no control, it has to be a void string ''.

 **Debug**
     *Required command*.
 This define the level of trace and intermediary debug